Outside (David Bowie album): Musical styles

 Outside contains a wide variety of musical styles, including rock, jazz, electronica, industrial rock and ambient.
 Writers for The Independent and BBC News retrospectively categorised it as art rock and industrial rock.
 Adam Trainer of PopMatters similarly described the music as "chiefly industrial and trip hop, as filtered through the lens of art rock".
 He further argued that the album's "soundscapes" showcased "the rock/electronic hybridity" that would be labeled by music analysts and the mainstream as post-rock.
-Biographer Christopher Sandford finds the music evocative of the "faux-jazz stylings" found on Aladdin Sane (1973), while in Spin magazine, Barry Walters noted the presence of progressive rock.
+The biographer Christopher Sandford finds the music evocative of the "faux-jazz stylings" found on Aladdin Sane (1973), while in Spin magazine, Barry Walters noted the presence of progressive rock.
 Other commentators, including Nick DeRiso of Ultimate Classic Rock, recognised styles of techno, grunge and industrial over "the electronic soundbeds" that exemplified the Berlin Trilogy.
 Other styles recognised by Bowie's biographers include dark ambient ("Leon Takes Us Outside"), acid jazz ("The Hearts Filthy Lesson"), funk ("I Have Not Been to Oxford Town", "The Voyeur of Utter Destruction (as Beauty)"), avant-garde jazz and classical ("The Motel", "A Small Plot of Land"), and conventional pop ("I Have Not Been to Oxford Town", "Strangers When We Meet").
-Furthermore, certain tracks, such as "The Hearts Filthy Lesson", "I'm Deranged" and "We Prick You", combine elements of jungle and drum and bass, genres Bowie would fully explore on his next studio album, Earthling (1997).
+Certain tracks, such as "The Hearts Filthy Lesson", "I'm Deranged" and "We Prick You", combine elements of jungle and drum and bass, genres Bowie fully explored on his next studio album, Earthling (1997).

-Discussing the album's overall sound, Buckley says it is "dense and textural, underpinned by a booming rhythm section".
+Buckley says the album's overall sound is "dense and textural, underpinned by a booming rhythm section".
 Writing for Rock and Roll Globe, Lee Zimmerman stated: "The music flow[s] in a continuous surge of sound and expression, a forward thrust that left little room for melody, but shared an intriguing atmospheric ambiance instead."
-Author James E. Perone finds many tracks act as "mood pieces" for the entire album rather than as standalone tracks.
-According to writer Alan Franks: "The songs have a slow, careful build into the pay-off line but they're absolutely not written as pop songs and they're not particularly written as rock songs.
+The author James E. Perone finds many tracks act as "mood pieces" for the entire album rather than as standalone tracks.
+According to the writer Alan Franks: "The songs have a slow, careful build into the pay-off line but they're absolutely not written as pop songs and they're not particularly written as rock songs.
 It's almost like what Jacques Brel would be going now if he'd gone heavy."
 Biographers have also compared certain sounds on Outside to Bowie's previous albums, such as Diamond Dogs, Lodger (1979), Scary Monsters (1980), and Tonight (1984).
-Regarding the segues, biographer Nicholas Pegg characterises their musical styles as mostly ambient, with guitar, piano and synthesiser backings.
+Nicholas Pegg characterises the segues' musical styles as mostly ambient, with guitar, piano and synthesiser backings.
 Trainer commented that they "speak to the role of the Leon suites in the development of Outside".